ywk991112/arch-bootstrap/README.md

 6. After you've done all these steps, try pinging a website again to see if you are connected:
     ```bash
     ping -c 3 8.8.8.8
     ```

-# Create Installer USB Drive
-1. Insert your USB drive into your computer.
-Make sure the drive is not mounted.
-2. Use the `lsblk` command to determine the device node assigned to your USB drive.
-The command should return something like `/dev/sdX` where X is the device letter.
-3. Run the `dd` command to write the ISO to the USB drive.
-Be sure to replace `/dev/sdX` with your USB device's actual node and `path/to/archlinux.iso` with the path to the downloaded Arch Linux ISO:
-    ```bash
-    sudo dd bs=4M if=path/to/archlinux-2023.07.01-x86_64.iso of=/dev/sdX status=progress oflag=sync
-    ```